EliteFarmers/Bot/README.md

 	```
 	Enter your bot token in the `BOT_TOKEN` field.
 The `ELITE_API_URL` field can be left as is, but if you want to use [your instance of the API](https://github.com/EliteFarmers/API), change it to your API's URL.

 	**Note:** When using the production API, authenticated routes such as for `/verify` will not work.
 You would need to run your own instance of the API to work on anything requiring auth.
+The redis connection also only matters if you are running your own instance of the API.

 3. Install dependencies with `pnpm install`.
 (Run `npm install -g pnpm` if you don't have `pnpm` installed)